pvdabeel/prolog/Documentation/Handbook/13-doc-output.md

 ### Summary line

-At the bottom, a summary line shows the total number of actions (new installs, upgrades, reinstalls, etc.) and the predicted download and disk space usage.
+At the bottom, a summary line shows the total number of actions (new installs, upgrades, reinstalls, etc.), the step count, and the predicted download sizes (to be downloaded vs. already downloaded).

 ## Assumption and warning output